miloriano/cs598heartfailure_pytorch_ehr/README.md

     * hf.trainEHRmodel.pth: actual trained model
     * hf.trainEHRmodel.st: state dictionary

+**Dependencies**

+* import torch
+* import torch.nn as nn
+* from torch.autograd import Variable
+* from torch import optim
+* import torch.nn.functional as F
+* from torch.utils.data import Dataset, DataLoader

+**Data Download Instruction**
+* download everything from this repository and upload "as is" to your juypter notebook.
+You should be able to run the codes.

+**Preprocessing code**
+* the preprocessing file can be found on the EHRDataLoader and on the custom code on #3.
+Preprocess Data for Training

 **Overview of Code Structure**
 * There are no special commands for each of these steps, just place the notebook on the correct folder structure (follow structure as outlined below) and then run step by step.
+The data is already in the proper place as outlined below, so make sure the folder structure is followed correctly, place the notebook on the specified path above and it should ran properly.
 * Preprocessing code: On the notebook these sections are labeled accordingly:
     * 1. Load Dataset
     * 2. Sample of dataset